koka-lang/koka/doc/spec/tour.kk.md

 ### Semantics of effects

 The inferred effects are not just considered as some extra type information on functions.
-On the contrary, through the inference of effects, Koka has a very strong connection to its denotational semantics.
-In particular, _the full type of a Koka functions corresponds directly to the type signature of the mathematical function that describes its denotational semantics_.
+On the contrary, through the inference of effects, &koka; has a very strong connection to its denotational semantics.
+In particular, _the full type of a &koka; functions corresponds directly to the type signature of the mathematical function that describes its denotational semantics_.
 For example, using &#x301A;`:t`&#x301B; to translate a type `:t` into its corresponding mathematical type signature, we have: